NABU Internet Adapter

 - Added support for the RetroNET Telnet Client

-- Added support for the new NABULIB (find it in DJ's GitHub).
+- Support for the new NABULIB was added (find it in DJ's GitHub).
 The new NABULIB can request data/files over HTTP (up to 256).
-The Internet Adapter will store the file and allow the NABULIB HomeBrew application to use the data as it needs it.
+The Internet Adapter will store the file and allow the NABULIB HomeBrew application to use the data as needed.
 This can be code, images, music, or whatever your homebrew application requires.

 2012.12.27.02

-- Added a new parameter in settings for RetroNet TX Delay.
-This is because I increased the performance of the RetroNET apps by using HCCA Interrupts.
-However, some people were still experiencing issues on MAME with missing characters.
+I added a new parameter in the settings for RetroNet TX Delay because using HCCA Interrupts increased the performance of the RetroNET apps.
+However, some people were still experiencing issues with missing characters on MAME.

 - Clear PAK cache when refreshing the NABU Channel listing